 A dozen roses and some chocolate are good for your health!
-Yes, it’s true, eating chocolate can be heart healthy if you choose the right chocolate—a dark chocolate with at least 70% cacao.
+Yes, it’s true, eating chocolate can be heart-healthy if you choose the right chocolate—dark chocolate with at least 70% cacao.
 The best gift you can give your loved one this Valentine’s Day, though, is heart-health awareness.
 We hope you’ll take a few minutes during American Heart Month to discover more about your heart.
 Do it for yourself and your loved ones.

 Oh, and one more statistic we should find especially concerning: deaths from heart disease are more prevalent in the South than in other parts of the country.

 We’re in the South and caring for an aging population.
 The majority of residents at Woodland Ridge have some form of heart disease, and, unfortunately, those statistics are common.
 With that in mind, we want to arm you with some information you may find useful in both caring for your loved ones and yourself.

 What, exactly, is heart disease?
 The term “heart disease” comprises many different types of heart problems, including congestive heart failure, heart attacks, coronary artery disease, and congenital heart disease.
 For more details, WebMD has a comprehensive list of heart disease diagnoses and a description of each one.
 Heart disease and related issues account for the majority of hospital admissions for Americans who are age 65 or older.

 Several risk factors are associated with heart disease.
 Some of those factors are within our control, but some risk factors are not.
 Heart disease is a hereditary disease, for instance, so your family history will play a role in determining your likelihood of having heart disease.
 Other risk factors that are out of our control include age, gender, and ethnicity.